9 Questions to Ask Before Taking on Debt

 Try to avoid debts that may take longer to repay than the useful life of the purchase.
 For example, mortgages and car loans are generally offset by the acquisition of an asset with long-term value, but you might want to avoid an eight-year car loan for a used vehicle that may not last eight years.

 The amount you owe determines approximately 30 percent of your credit score, so be careful because this can lead to a vicious cycle.
-Heavier borrowing can be made more expensive if lower credit scores raise your interest rate, and in turn higher interest rates make debt more difficult to pay down.
+Heavier borrowing can be made more expensive if lower credit scores raise your interest rate, and in turn, higher interest rates make debt more difficult to pay down.

-Remember that the financial industry is highly competitive, so you should always get multiple quotes on personal loans, and regularly shop around for better credit card rates.
+Remember that the financial industry is highly competitive, so you should always get multiple quotes on personal loans and regularly shop around for better credit card rates.

-Banks and credit card companies have invested heavily in the technology for charging purchases and applying for loans because they want the process to be easy.
+Banks and credit card companies have invested heavily in technology for charging purchases and applying for loans because they want the process to be easy.
 And often, “easy” equals “habit-forming” — unless you commit to making going into debt a reasoned decision.